About the Symposium

 Mark was appointed Vice President – Technical Services in the Idaho corporate office in October 2016.
 Prior to that, Mr. Board was Vice President – Technology & Innovation from June 2014 to September 2016 and Corporate Director, Geotechnical Engineering from June 2012 to May 2014.
 Prior to his employment with Hecla, he worked at Itasca Consulting Group for 25 years as a mining and rock mechanics consultant to mining companies worldwide.
 Mr. Board is a member of the National Academy of Engineering (NAE) and has over 35 years of geotechnical engineering experience.

-General Manager Goldex Complex, Agnico Eagle Mines Ltd., Canada
+General Manager Meliadine mine, Agnico Eagle Mines Ltd., Canada

 Abstract title: Ground Support – A Mine Manager’s Perspective